 While most homeowners selling their residence don’t have to worry about this and are generally guaranteed to get the exclusion, this kind of tax can create issues with family estates.

-When family inherits property like a home, the value of the house gets a “stepped up” status.
+When a family inherits property like a home, the value of the house gets a “stepped up” status.
 From the US Tax Code:

 “Under Internal Revenue Code § 1014(a), when a person (the beneficiary) receives an asset from a giver (the benefactor) after the benefactor dies, the asset often receives a stepped-up basis, which is its market value at the time the benefactor dies.
 A stepped-up basis is often much higher than the before-death cost basis, which is primarily the benefactor’s purchase price for the asset.
 Because taxable capital-gain income is the selling price minus the basis, a high stepped-up basis can greatly reduce the beneficiary’s taxable capital-gain income when the beneficiary sells the inherited asset.”

-If you’re in a position where you’ll be inheriting a home this can benefit you as the new property owner.
-Even if the home isn’t your primary residence and you have not lived there you may not have to pay capital gains taxes.
+If you’re in a position where you’ll be inheriting a home, this can benefit you as the new property owner.
+Even if the home isn’t your primary residence and you have not lived there, you may not have to pay capital gains taxes.

 For example, a home you inherit has its value stepped up to $180,000.
-While the original purchase price of the home was only $90,000 and the home sells for the stepped-up value of $180,000 you won’t have to pay capital gains taxes.
-In this case, the tax is based on the difference between the sale price and the stepped up value as opposed to the original purchase price vs the sale price.
+While the original purchase price of the home was only $90,000 and the home sells for the stepped-up value of $180,000, you won’t have to pay capital gains taxes.
+In this case, the tax is based on the difference between the sale price and the stepped-up value as opposed to the original purchase price vs the sale price.